An easy guide to keep your produce and prepped veggies fresh for as long as possible

 Maybe you struggle, too, with wanting to prep your veggies earlier in the week, but you just don’t know how to store them or how long they legit last.

-I have scoured the interweb, have tried many a hack, and have done many “refrigerator experiments” to test these methods and find out what actually works and what doesn’t at keeping those prepped veggies fresh.
+I have scoured the interweb, have tried many a hack, and have done many “refrigerator experiments” to test these methods and find out what actually works and what doesn’t at keeping fresh produce fresh longer.

-I’ve got some tips and tricks to share with you.
+I’ve got some great, test-approved tips and tricks to share with you.

 Quick Tip: My favorite mesh “produce bag” isn’t actually a produce bag.
 It’s these mesh laundry bags from the Dollar Tree.
 You can buy three for $1.
 Umm, yes please!